dhruvxx/Shortify/README.md

 # Shortify

-A transformer-based text summarization implemented in Python.
+A transformer-based abstractive text summarization implemented in Python.

 ### Analyzing the summarizations